CNAedu.com

 http://www.walkermedical.net/

-smiling-woman-close-up-9444To become a certified nurse aide and be allowed to work in care facilities in the state you will need to sign-up for a training class and pass a competency exam.
-According to current rules programs must offer at least 75 hours of training that includes practice of 51 keys tasks.
-After completing the course you will be eligible to take the exams.
+To become a certified nurse aide and be allowed to work in care facilities in the state you will need to sign-up for a training class and pass a competency exam.
+According to current rules, programs must offer at least 75 hours of training that includes practice of 51 key tasks.
+After completing the course, you will be eligible to take the exams.
 These are a knowledge test and a clinical skills test.
-Once you pass you become licensed and added to the state registry.You can speak to an official of the registry to learn more about current testing requirements by calling 1-800-752-4724.
+Once you pass, you become licensed and added to the state registry.
+You can speak to an official of the registry to learn more about current testing requirements by calling 1-800-752-4724.

 Registered Nurses who want to take a break from their regular work may apply to become either a nurse aide training program coordinator or a primary instructor.
 If you wish to become a coordinator, then you must be a RN with a valid license in the state of Michigan and you must also have a Train-the-Trainer Certificate.
 As a coordinator, it will be your task to oversee all the administrative responsibilities of the program.

 If you want to become a Primary Instructor, then you must be an RN with a Train-the-Trainer certificate.
 You must also have at least 1 year of experience in taking care of the elderly in any long-term care setting.
-As a primary instructor, you will be in charge of every aspect of the program, which would include the classroom, laboratory, and the clinical training.
+As a primary instructor, you will be in charge of every aspect of the program, which would include the classroom, laboratory, and clinical training.

 The state of Michigan allows nurse aides that are certified from a different state to avoid retaking training and to apply to take the exams directly.
 If they wish to work in the state, they will have to apply for reciprocity.
 When they apply, they should have a good status with the state that they come from and are required to produce documents that show their experience and training.
 You can speak with a representative to get additional details about class exemptions by calling (517) 241-0554.

 Grand Rapids is the county seat of Kent County.
 It is the 2nd largest city in the entire state.
-You can find this city a few miles east from Lake Michigan.
+You can find this city a few miles east of Lake Michigan.
 It is also a part of the Grand Rapids metropolitan area.
 It has the nickname of “Furniture City”.
 According to the census of 2010, their total population had reached up to a total of 188,040 people.
 They have a total area of approximately 45.3 sq miles, where 0.7 square miles of it is water.
 The population density of the city is estimated to be around 4,343/sq mile.

 The Spectrum Health, Saint Mary’s Health Care, and the Pine Rest Christian Hospital are three of the biggest employers in the city.
 Other health care centers that you can find serving the city include Grand Valley Health Plan Beckwith Health Center, Unlimited Alternatives Inc., Belknap Commons Health Center – Medical, Oasis of Hope Center, Holland Home, Catherine’s Health Center, and many more.